OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/field.md

 ### 2.26 `displayName` Display Name for Relational Fields

 Set the field-level `displayName` property for OneToOne, ManyToOne, ManyToMany, OneToMany relational fields to configure the display name of the related model data.

-If not configured at the field level, it uses the `displayName` configuration of the related model.
+If not configured at the relational fields, it uses the `displayName` configuration of the related model.

 ### 2.27 `filters` Filtering Conditions for Relational Fields